162 Candles

-"162 Candles" is the eighth episode of the first season of The CW television series, The Vampire Diaries and the eighth episode of the series overall.
-It originally aired on November 5, 2009.
-The episode was written by Barbie Kligman and Gabrielle Stanton and directed by Rick Bota.
+"162 Candles" is the eighth episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on November 5, 2009.
+The episode was written by co-executive producer Barbie Kligman and consulting producer Gabrielle Stanton, and directed by Rick Bota.

 Plot

 The episode starts with Stefan (Paul Wesley) waking up at the living room and hearing noises in the house.
 He thinks that is Damon (Ian Somerhalder) but it is really his old friend Lexi (Arielle Kebbel) who came to celebrate his birthday.
 Stefan is happy to see her and he tells her about the recent happenings in Mystic Falls, including Elena (Nina Dobrev) but he does not mention that Elena looks exactly like Katherine.

 At the police station, Sheriff Forbes (Marguerite MacIntyre) interrogates everyone about Vicki's (Kayla Ewell) disappearance.
 Stefan and Elena match their stories that Stefan was just trying to help her with her drug issues, Jeremy (Steven R. McQueen) only remembers the things Damon compelled him to remember and Matt (Zach Roerig) does not know anything other than what Jeremy told him.
 Matt and Jeremy believe she just left town and even Sheriff is not convinced, there is nothing more she can do.
 When the interrogations are over, Elena tells Stefan that they should stay away from each other.

 Sheriff Forbes works late when Damon arrives at her office to bring her a package (supposedly from uncle Zach) that contains vervain.
 The Sheriff believes that Zach is out of town, as Damon made them believe, and now he tries to make the members of the council trust him and offers his help.
 That way, he can learn more things about the council and what they know.

 Bonnie (Kat Graham) visits Elena at her bedroom who is down after her break up with Stefan.
 Bonnie tries to cheer her up by showing her a trick her grandmother taught her and she tells her that she is truly a witch.
 Bonnie is afraid that Elena will not believe her but Elena does.

 Damon runs into Caroline (Candice Accola) who is still mad at him after the way he treated her.
 He compels her to throw a party and he also asks her to get his crystal back from Bonnie.
 Caroline says that she will do it.